How to Conduct an AI Readiness Assessment for Your Business

 5. How do you prepare employees to use AI technology?

-6. What governance and security practices are needed for AI?
+6. What governance and security practices do you need for AI?

 Strong governance should include oversight committees, documented policies, and regular audits.
 Security protocols should address access controls, zero-trust architecture, and incident response plans for AI-specific risks.